misty-garcia/telco-churn-project/README.md

 ### Telco - Why are customers churning?

 #### Goal:
-Find out why customers are churning
+- Find out why customers are churning
+- Use Data Science

 #### Questions the boss is interested in:
 - When are customers most likely to churn?